-Publishing Strategist, Collaborative Writer, and Editor.
-Cindy Lambert publishing strategist for Somersault Group and collaborative writer, began her career as owner of an award-winning independent Christian bookstore, then expanded into leadership roles in distribution, editorial, consumer research, and publishing at Ingram, Simon & Schuster, and Zondervan, where she served as vice president and associate publisher of trade books.
+Cindy Lambert, Editor-at-Large for Baker Publishing Group, acquires nonfiction for both Revell and Baker Books.
+She is also publishing strategist for Somersault Group and a freelance editor and collaborative writer.
+She began her career as owner of an award-winning independent Christian bookstore, then expanded into leadership roles in distribution, editorial, consumer research, and publishing at Ingram, Simon & Schuster, and Zondervan, where she served as vice president and associate publisher of trade books.
 As a collaborative writer, Cindy has co-authored the bestselling book UnPlanned with Abby Johnson (Tyndale and Focus on the Family, 2010), 40 Days for Life with Bereit and Carney (Cappella Books, 2013), One Light Still Shines with Marie Monville (Zondervan, 2013), and Unstoppable with Christine Caine (Zondervan, 2014).
 She and her husband, Dave, have six children and nine grandchildren.

-The Lamberts, along with four other industry veterans, co-founded Somersault, a publishing strategy and services agency committed to exceptional creativity, right-now technology, and old-fashioned personal care.
+The Lamberts, along with two other industry veterans, are partners in Somersault, a publishing strategy and services agency committed to exceptional creativity, right-now technology, and old-fashioned personal care.
 Somersault believes that the extraordinary changes taking place in the world of publishing provide" a playground of possibilities" for Christian authors, agents, publishers, and ministries.
 In that spirit of fun and optimism, Somersault provides an array of outstanding publishing services such as writing, editing, branding, marketing, promoting, and social media networking, all crafted to engage the broadest possible audience.

 Cindy will be teaching a pre-conference and breakout session, as well as taking 15-minute appointments.